Design and Solution Documents

 All of the published documents on this web site are vastly redacted, anonymised and / or truncated.
-Links for each document are included in the paragraph summaries below.
+Links for each document (PDF) are included in the paragraph summaries below.

 Microsoft ADCS Design Utilising HSMs

 A design document which incorporated Active Directory Certificate Services (ADCS) and nCipher Hardware Security Modules (HSMs).
 The solution had two tiers: a Root CA and four Issuing CAs, one of the Issuing CAs cross-certified with a third-party CA.